TypeScript Enum

 }Code language: TypeScript (typescript)

-As you can see clearly from the output, a TypeScript enum is an object in JavaScript.
+The output indicates that a TypeScript enum is an object in JavaScript.
 This object has named properties declared in the enum.
 For example, Jan is 0 and Feb is 1.

 The generated object also has number keys with string values representing the named constants.